 Receiving a denial notice from the Social Security Administration (SSA) is frustrating.
-You might be surprised to learn that as of 2021, only 36% of initial determinations for Social Security disability applications resulted in an approval.
-After reconsideration (the first administrative appeal), the allowance (approval) rate is even slimmer, with only 13% of applications being approved at this level.
+You might be surprised to learn that as of fiscal year 2023, only 39% of initial determinations for Social Security disability applications resulted in an approval.
+After reconsideration (the first administrative appeal), the allowance (approval) rate is even slimmer, with only 15% of applications being approved at this level.

 Before you can get a hearing in front of an ALJ, however, you need to appeal the initial denial.
 In Social Security terms, this appeal is called reconsideration.
 The agency will give you 60 days to file the request for reconsideration unless you have a good excuse for missing the deadline, so you'll want to do this sooner rather than later.